Alex Wolff: Awards

-For Wolff's work on The Naked Brothers Band series and film, he obtained a Broadcast Music, Inc. Cable Award in 2007, Audience Award for a Family Feature Film at the Hamptons International Film Festival in 2005, and was nominated for a Young Artist Award both in 2008 and 2009.
+For Wolff's work on The Naked Brothers Band series and film, he obtained the Audience Award for a Family Feature Film at the Hamptons International Film Festival in 2005, a Broadcast Music, Inc. Cable Award in 2007, and was nominated for a Young Artist Award both in 2008 and 2009.
 He also received a Certificate of Outstanding Achievement for Best Actor at the Brooklyn International Film Festival for his lead role in the film HairBrained in 2013.
 On October 11, 2018, Wolff received the Auteur Award at the San Diego International Film Festival.

 He received a Canadian Screen Award nomination for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in the film Castle in the Ground.